 Identifier: UA 2.19

-Scope and Contents This collection contains the personal papers of Timothy J. Sullivan.
-It is restricted until 2015.
+Scope and Contents Personal papers of Timothy J. Sullivan..
 Acc.
 2008.138 includes material from the Board of Education, Sullivan's memorandum from the governor's office, and material from Sullivan's participation in the Governor's Task Force on Substance Abuse and Sexual Assault.

 Identifier: SC 00698

 Scope and Contents Two manuscripts and an accompanying letter describing an insurrection in Cuba during the Ten Years' War.
 The manuscripts give an account of how many insurgents were killed or wounded, name the towns that were ccupied by the insurgents, and give the status of supplies and ammunition.
 The accompanying letter, from James C. Burnham to Lanman & Kemp of New York, describes the status of the sugar trade in Cuba.
 Transcripts are included.

 Scope and Contents The records of the Department of Theatre, Speech, and Dance at the College of William and Mary holds material from the early 20th century to the present.
 The collection includes departmental administrative records, programs, scripts and playbooks, photographs, posters, as well as material from the Virginia Shakespeare Festival and the Grassroots Theatre Oral History Project.